Architectural Review Boards in Westchester: Which Towns Have Them and What They Look For

 Rye (City)

-City-level ARB reviewing exterior changes in the city of Rye.
+City-level ARB reviewing exterior changes in the City of Rye.
 Coastal-overlay considerations apply on waterfront properties.
-Review timelines align with the larger Rye permit pathway (6–12 weeks for projects requiring ARB or flood review).
+Review timelines align with the broader Rye permit pathway and tend to extend on projects requiring ARB or flood review; verify current expectations with the city.

 Pelham & Pelham Manor